-The eleven (11) nominees for election as directors at the Meeting are: J. Hyatt Brown; Samuel P. Bell, III; Hugh M. Brown; J. Powell Brown; Bradley Currey, Jr.; Theodore J. Hoepner; Toni Jennings; Timothy R.M.
-Main; Wendell S. Reilly; John R. Riedman; and Chilton D. Varner.
+The twelve (12) nominees for election as directors at the Meeting are: J. Hyatt Brown; Samuel P. Bell, III; Hugh M. Brown; J. Powell Brown; Bradley Currey, Jr.; Theodore J. Hoepner; James S. Hunt; Toni Jennings; Timothy R.M.
+Main; H. Palmer Proctor, Jr.; Wendell S. Reilly; and Chilton D. Varner.
 Information concerning each of the nominees is set forth under the caption "Management - Directors and Executive Officers."
-All nominees are now members of the Board of Directors.
+Other than Mr. Hunt, all nominees are now members of the Board of Directors.
 Nomination of all nominees is for a one (1)-year term until the next Annual Meeting of Shareholders.

 Should any nominee become unable or unwilling to accept nomination or election for any reason, it is expected that the resulting vacancy will not immediately be filled.
 All nominees have consented to being named in the Proxy Statement and have agreed to serve if elected.
 If any nominee for election as a director shall become unable to serve as a director, then proxies will be voted for such substitute nominee as the Nominating/Corporate Governance Committee of the Board of Directors may nominate.
-In the case of Mr. Powell Brown, it is expected that he will resume his duties as a director immediately upon conclusion of his previously disclosed temporary leave of absence for health reasons.